rachelnewby/acebook-fire/README.md

 In this project our team of 6 were given a partially written MERN stack with basic functionality already in existence.
 It covered the signup, login and logout functionality.

 The primary challenge was to familiarise ourselves with an unknown codebase and a tech stack we had very limited experience with.
-Once we had got an understanding of the code we had to improve and add to the code base, sticking to TDD and agile as we worked.
+Once we had got an understanding of the code we had to improve and add to the code base, adhering to test-driven development and agile working practices.

 ### Contents